Authentic Personal

 A woman in a black jacket and blue shirt is standing in front of a painting.

 Hi!
-I'm Madison Avery Somerville, founder and lead photographer at MAS.
+I'm Madison Avery Somerville, founder and lead photographer at Madison Avery Studio

 My photography journey started in 2011 while a student at the University of Texas.
-I was in the process of applying to the art program when my dad gave me his used Canon 5D.
-Talk about love at first sight.
-I proceeded to take a deep dive into Austin's underground music scene, armed only with my camera and a flash.
+While applying to the art program, my father gave me his used Canon 5D.
+It was love at first sight.

-Those nights capturing performers and attendees at iconic venues like Red 7, Emo's, and Mohawk taught me something invaluable: how to help people feel comfortable being seen.
+Those nights capturing performers and fans at iconic venues like Red 7, Emo's, and Mohawk taught me invaluable lessons.
+I learned how to get the shot no matter what, how to work quickly under pressure and how to help people feel comfortable in front of my camera.

-Then COVID changed everything, and that unexpected break gave me clarity on what to create next.
-Now, I own Madison Avery Studio, where we help executives and entrepreneurs show up confidently in an increasingly digital world.
+Then COVID changed everything and that unexpected break gave me clarity on what to create next.
+I decided to start Madison Avery Studio, an executive photography studio helping executives and entrepreneurs show up confidently in an increasingly digital world.